How do we reduce burnout for 911 dispatchers?

 What are we doing?

 We co-designed and tested a simple, email-based social support program.
-Once a week for six weeks, staff members received an email, sent by their supervisor, that provided a story from another dispatcher and prompt that allowed them to reflect on their job.
-Half of the staff members received these weekly emails, while the other half received an initial email describing the multi-city initiative and the opportunity to respond to prompts, but were not sent the weekly emails.
+Once a week for six weeks, staff members received an email, sent by their supervisor, that provided a story from another dispatcher and prompt that allowed them to share experiences and advice with each other on their job.
+Half the staff members received these weekly emails, while the other half received an initial email describing the multi-city initiative and the opportunity to respond to prompts, but were not sent the weekly emails.
 We also conducted online studies to test the psychological mechanism behind the email-based program.

 What have we learned?